kex2019/robotic_warehouse/README.md

-    robots=4, # Number of robots on the map capacity=1, # Number of packages each robot can carry spawn=10, # Number of packages spawned in begining spawn_rate=0.001, # Number of packages spawned each step shelve_length=4, # The length of a shelve shelve_height=2, # The number of shelves on y axis (Will fix variable name.. :)) shelve_width=2, # The number of shelves on x axis (Will fix variable name.. :)) shelve_throughput=1, # Number of robots that can pass between shelves cross_throughput=5) # Number of robots that can pass in other places
+    robots=4, # Number of robots on the map capacity=1, # Number of packages each robot can carry spawn=10, # Number of packages spawned in begining shelve_length=4, # The length of a shelve shelve_height=2, # The number of shelves on y axis (Will fix variable name.. :)) shelve_width=2) # Number of robots that can pass in other places

+    ## See the code for more constructor options

 while True: